wonjae-lee-2/docker/README.md

 # Use the username 'root' and the password from 'PASSWORD_FILE' to connect to the database remotely.
 ```

+## Run Dask inside the Python container.

 ## Run Spkarlyr inside the R container.

 Sparklyr should use the standard cluster because the connection with the autopilot cluster can be interrupted unexpectedly.
-The container's `.profile` sets up connection with the GKE cluster using `key-gcloud.json` inside the `~/keys` folder.
+The container's `.profile` runs `~/gcloud-auth.sh` at startup to set up connection with the GKE cluster using `key-gcloud.json` inside the `~/keys` folder and sets the namespace to `lee`.

 ## Run Julia Jupyter Lab in the kubernetes cluster.